chocolacula/DoNotCopyAnalyser/README.md

+This analyzer brings to the table a bit of functional programming by providing some statelessness.
-This analyzer can protect you from stupid errors in some projects
+It can protect you from stupid errors in some projects

-It's useful with working with a kinda global data like singleton.
+It's useful in case of working with kinda global data like singleton.
 For example you have this:

 ```csharp
 class SomeSingetonClass